 The last option that we’ll cover for investing in real estate is the tax lien.
 When a property owner does not pay their property tax bill the municipality can sell a tax lien to an investor.
 As the investor, you’ll be paying the property taxes and you’ll have the right to foreclose on the property if the owner does not pay you back, including interest.

-The specific details of tax liens vary from state to state, with maximum interest rates being set.
+The specific details of tax liens vary from state to state, with maximum interest rates being set by the state.
 Investors are able to earn decent returns, but it does come with some risk, especially for those who aren’t experienced with tax liens.

 In order to get this investment, typically you’ll need to win an auction based on the interest rate that you expect to be paid.

 Have you ever considered art as an investment?
-The artist is the most important factor.
+The artist is the most important factor that influences the value.
 Fine art from world-class artists can prove to be a worthwhile investment, while work from unknown artists is unlikely to generate a decent return.